- Table of Contents

 What Are HR Goals?

 At the heart of HR's strategic initiatives are well-defined goals that enhance various facets of the workforce, talent management, employee engagement, and overall organisational effectiveness.
 These goals serve as a roadmap, guiding HR practitioners to align their efforts with the company's mission, vision, and core values.
-HR goals encompass areas such as recruitment and selection, employee development, performance management, diversity and inclusion initiatives, and employee well-being programmes.
+HR goals include recruitment and selection, employee development, performance management, diversity and inclusion initiatives, and employee well-being programmes.

 Table 1: Objectives of different HR goal areas